-Spinal Cord Injury Research
+Spinal Cord Injury & Disease Research

 The SCIRP, which is administered through the UM System, was established by the legislature in 2001 to support research in Missouri that will advance scientific knowledge in the area of spinal cord injuries and congenital or acquired disease processes that affect the spinal cord.
-A major purpose of the grants, which had originally been limited to $50,000 per year, is to encourage young investigators and those new to the field to do exploratory research and test new ideas, with the expectation that the most promising will justify more substantial support from external funding agencies, either public or private.
+A major purpose of the grants, which had originally been limited to $50,000 per year, is to encourage investigators, particularly those new to the field, to do exploratory research and test new ideas, with the expectation that the most promising will justify more substantial support from external funding agencies, either public or private.
 A new limit of $250,000 per award has just been enacted by the legislature and approved by the governor, and will be effective for proposals submitted after August 28, 2010.

 The research supported in past years has ranged from studies of the basic biology of spinal cord injuries/diseases to work on improving the treatment and mobility of persons suffering from such conditions, and important contributions to the field have been made.
 Some types of pilot studies that are potentially important but could not be conducted because of the earlier $50,000 limit (such as clinical research involving spinal cord injury patients) may now be feasible with the new maximum of $250,000.